caiks/WBOT02/README.md

 Experiment with sizes, scales, valencies and thresholds.

-decreasing thresholds, random initial models (Probably fixed valency is not going to be evenly distributed, so start the model with a random before mode 4 to avoid the small absolute variations of texture and background), tiled driver models
+decreasing thresholds, random initial models (Probably fixed valency is not going to be evenly distributed, so start the model with a random before mode 4 to avoid the small absolute variations of texture and background, although view_decomp and limited length browsing suggests that the models are still balanced near the root), tiled driver models

 Do a border check to make sure the x and y coordinate diffs are both not less than say 4, to avoid expanding hotspots.